MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

 Next, It was produced a SAR passive radar simulator (MATLAB folder).

-Finally, It was developped the SAR passive radar processing code, for aeroplanes detection(MATLAB folder).
+Finally, It was developped the passive radar processing code, for aeroplanes detection(MATLAB folder).

 **ORGANIZATION/WORK DESCRIPTION:**